 Chief Customer Officer (CCO): Job Description

-A Chief Customer Officer, also know as a Chief Client Officer, is the executive responsible for an organization’s relationships with their customers.
-The CCO is responsible mainly for developing and implementing a customer strategy for the business they work for.
+A Chief Customer Officer, also known as a Chief Client Officer, is the executive responsible for an organization’s relationships with their customers.
+The CCO is responsible mainly for developing and implementing a customer-first strategy for the business they work for.

 This means that CCOs influence various departments within the business such as: